Balmain (fashion house): Antonin Tron, 2025–

 On November 12, 2025, Antonin Tron was announced as the new creative director of Balmain.

 Other activities

-As of 2012, 50% of the company's total income is from license royalties.
+As of 2012, 50% of the company's total income was from license royalties.

 Diffusion lines

 In 1994, Balmain licensed Societe Creations Michel Firer to manufacture and distribute a diffusion collection of women's ready-to-wear.

 In 2011, Balmain launched its Pierre Balmain diffusion line for men's and womenswear.
-To highlight the collection, the photographers Inez van Lamsweerde and Vinoodh Matadin directed the model Abbey Lee Kershaw and her band, Our Mountain, in a series of three videos.
 By 2013, Balmain terminated its agreement with Italian manufacturer Ittierre SpA for the production of Pierre Balmain and brought it in-house.
 The line was ultimately discontinued in 2018.

 In November 2015, Balmain released their one-off collaboration with the international Swedish retail store H&M.

 Fragrances

 In 2012, Balmain entered into a licensing, development and production agreement with Interparfums for 12 years.
 By 2017, Rousteing terminated this contract due to declining sales.
 In 2022, Balmain announced a new long-term licensing agreement with Estée Lauder Companies.